gmac/constellation-js/README.md

 ### Const - Grid methods

 **grid.addNode** `grid.addNode( x, y, {data}? );` or `grid.addNode( {data}? );`
 Adds a new `Node` object with specified X and Y coordinates, and an optional data object.
 Returns a reference to the new `Node` object.
-A data object may be provided as the sole parameter, if the data object contains an `id` property, that id will be assigned to the new node.
+A data object may be provided as the sole parameter; if the data object contains an `id` property, that id will be assigned to the new node.

 **grid.getNodeById** `grid.getNodeById( id );`
 Gets a node by id reference.
 Returns a `Node` object, or `null` for missing ids.